sudowing/cms-utilization-db/README.md

 **NOTE 1:** This ETL process takes 2.5+ hours.

-**NOTE 2:** This ETL process downloads the original CSV from the goverment's servers and stores it inside the container at `/tmp/cms-utilization.csv`
+**NOTE 2:** This ETL process downloads the original CSV from the government’s servers and stores it inside the container at `/tmp/cms-utilization.csv`
 If you're running the project in development mode (`make run`), this file should be available to you at `/volumes/tmp/cms-utilization.csv`